v1.3.3 · Zero Config · MIT

 Token Cost

 No API keys.
 No subscriptions.
 No per-token billing.
-It's your hardware - use it.
+Your hardware, your AI.

 100%